Dmitriu-Antares/client-ssr-boilerplate/README.md

 - Saga helper for TS, that makes work with redux easier and faster
 - some custom webpack modules
 - React router 4
-P.S production bundle is in progress (refactoring webpack) so maybe he can work no that correctly as expected (also with routes)

 address: http://localhost:3030/